Leoff00/rocketseat-bootcamp-letmeask/README.md

 # My feature 💡

-In this feature i implement a modal to remove the questions in the admin route to better user experience.
+In this feature i implement a modal to remove the questions in the admin route to better UI (user experience).

 # Medias 📲